dcourtine/16s_its_sequences/README.md

 From the root of this repository, `mkdir phylogenetic_tree && cd phylogenetic_tree`.

+Then, `perl remodel_deflines.pl ../defline/souchotheque-16S_ITS-new-deflines.fasta`.
+This scripts takes as input the file with "a lot of" metadata and outputs a fasta file, `souchotheque-16S_ITS-new-deflines-ARB-defline.fasta` with the following defline:
+`>strain:geographic_location:hydrothermal_site:accession:arb_name`.
+The **arb\_name** is important.
+It will be use for exporting data/ importing trees in ARB...

 To be continued\.\.\.

 The main ideas: *Align 16S rRNA with [SINA](https://www.arb-silva.de/aligner/); cut the ITS from this alignment.